Lending on Trust Deed Investments

 Recourse – The right to claim against a prior owner of a property or note

-REO – Stands for Real Estate Owned or a property that has been taken back by the bank if not sold to a third party at the trustee sale.
+REO – Stands for Real Estate Owned or a property taken back by the bank if not sold to a third party at the trustee sale.

 Usury – Usury laws limit the amount an individual can charge for lending money without using a broker.
-In Arizona, there are no Usury laws and you can charge what you want.
+Arizona has no Usury laws, and you can charge what you want.

 Why would someone borrow hard money?
 There are four typical borrowers interested in using hard money:

-Rental property investors These professional real estate investors buy properties with the intention of renting them out, letting them appreciate them over time, and selling them after the prices have increased.
+Rental property investors These professional real estate investors buy properties intending to rent them out, letting them appreciate them over time and selling them after the prices have increased.
 They may also decide to hold properties permanently in their portfolio.
 Why don’t these borrowers simply apply with a standard lender?
 Unfortunately, conventional lenders view these borrowers as a greater risk.
-Often there are limits to how many loans a conventional lender will make to real estate investors.
-Once investors have four existing loans, they will find the conventional lending world much less friendly.
-At Level 4 Funding we like this borrower.
+Often there are limits to how many loans a traditional lender will make to real estate investors.
+Once investors have four existing loans, they will find the traditional lending world much less friendly.
+At Level 4 Funding, we like this borrower.
 Conventional lenders have not recognized how safe these loans have become.

 Property flippers Call them “flippers,” “rehabbers,” or “redevelopment specialists,” these real estate professionals purchase properties, repair them, and immediately sell them on the market to earn a profit.
-It is not difficult to find these investors on popular television programs on HGTV or the Discovery Channel.
+Finding these investors on popular television programs on HGTV or the Discovery Channel is not tricky.
 Flippers typically buy bank-owned properties (also known as REOs), short sales, or properties from private sellers in “as is” condition.
 These properties are typically in disrepair and in need of renovations ranging from paint and carpet to new kitchens, bathrooms, and yard rehabilitations.
-The condition of the property is a key factor in the investor purchasing the property at a discount.
+The state of the property is a critical factor in the investor purchasing the property at a discount.
 Most residential buyers are unwilling or unable to buy these properties because conventional banks will not lend on these properties because of condition, or the buyer lacks the experience to repair “handyman specials.”

 Builders borrow hard money because it is quicker and easier than borrowing from traditional banks.
-It is not cheaper, but it is simpler, and time is money in construction.
+It is not cheaper but more straightforward, and time is construction money.
 To borrow from Level 4 Funding, the builder in the current market must own the land free and clear.
-In the traditional lending world, the lender will often finance most of the cost of the land as well as the construction.
+In the traditional lending world, the lender will often finance most of the cost of the ground as well as the construction.
 We feel this leaves the builder with little “skin in the game” and is too risky.
 When we lend to a builder, the loan is immediately protected by a level of equity.
-The cost of the land may be 20%-40% of the entire cost of the project.
-We know that the borrower/builder has a vested interest in the project’s successful completion.
+The land cost may be 20%-40% of the project's entire cost.
+We know the borrower/builder is vested in the project’s successful completion.

 Owner-occupants Homeowners living in a property who need to borrow hard money are typically experiencing some sort of financial difficulty.
-Invariably these borrowers have been turned down by the conventional lending world and must pursue less conventional loans.
-These borrowers typically have poor credit, no equity, no money, and are facing foreclosure.
-They usually already have a loan against their properties so the loans they are requesting would be in the second position behind an existing first Trust Deed.
+Invariably these borrowers have been turned down by the conventional lending world and must pursue less traditional loans.
+These borrowers usually have poor credit, no equity, no money, and face foreclosure.
+They usually already have a loan against their properties, so the loans they are requesting would be in the second position behind an existing first Trust Deed.

 Before there were banks, this is how we Loaned Money.
-When I first researched this investment, I discovered that the wealthy have been privately lending out their money for centuries – before there were banks.
-It was the way lending was done, and it is still being done today because there are too many borrowers who want to buy real estate who do not fit into the bank’s rule book.
-This is especially true if they are investors, or if they are buying a property that needs to be fixed up, or if their credit score is one point too low.
+When I first researched this investment, I discovered that the wealthy have privately lent out their money for centuries – before, there were banks.
+It was how lending was done and is still being done today because too many borrowers want to buy real estate that does not fit into the bank’s rule book.
+This is especially true if investors purchase a property that needs to be fixed up or if their credit score is one point too low.

 The problem with brokers

-During the years since 2004, I have Loaned out my money on apartment complexes, office buildings, houses, land, and motels.
-After a few years, I decided to get my own broker’s license.
-I figured I could do a better job than the other brokers, as I did not like some of the things that they did.
+Since 2004, I have loaned my money on apartment complexes, office buildings, houses, land, and motels.
+After a few years, I decided to get my broker’s license.
+I figured I could do a better job than the other brokers, as I did not like some of the things they did.
 The one thing I hated most was that the borrowers would be told one price, and then, when they got to the closing table, they would be charged double.
 So, at my shop, we charge one flat fee.
 The other thing I hated was how late the brokers always were.
-They did not stick to their own timeframes, and the borrower often would scream with frustration because the brokers were not efficient, or courteous, or professional and the borrower would end up missing the deadline.
-When I got my license, I promised myself I would not be like that and I’ve tried to live up to that goal in every Deed of Trust that I place.
+They did not stick to their timeframes, and the borrower often would scream with frustration because the brokers were not efficient, courteous, or professional, and the borrower would end up missing the deadline.
+When I got my license, I promised myself I would not be like that, and I’ve tried to live up to that goal in every Deed of Trust I place.
 If it isn’t a win/win/win deal, then I don’t do it.
-You probably have a lot of reasons right now why you wouldn’t want to lend money out to someone, and the two major reasons that most investors think of first are:
+You probably have a lot of reasons right now why you wouldn’t want to lend money out to someone, and the two primary reasons that most investors think of first are:

-Our borrowers are builders and developers, construction workers, and real estate professionals – they are in the real estate game, and they know that their 40% down payment can be wiped out quickly if they are late on their payments.
+Our borrowers are builders and developers, construction workers, and real estate professionals – they are in the real estate game and know that their 40% down payment can be wiped out quickly if they are late.

-Rehabbers do not usually have all the paperwork a bank needs as they don’t hold a regular job.
+Rehabbers do not usually have all the paperwork a bank needs as they don’t hold a regular jobs.

-The borrower is self-employed for less than two years.
+The borrower has been self-employed for less than two years.

-Borrower changed occupations (but he is still making plenty of money to buy real estate).
+Borrower changed occupations (but he still makes plenty of money to buy real estate).

-The borrower has exceeded the Fannie Mae limit for a number of properties owned.
+The borrower has exceeded the Fannie Mae limit for several properties owned.